cobianzo/portfolio-backtrack-wp-theme/dynamic-partials-plugin/readme.txt

+edit config.php to set the folder for the
+- php templates
+- where to include the js files for the

 This folder deserves a little explanation.
 It's already mentioned in the README.md, but here we repeat it.

+> Note: we need to restart wp scripts every time we create a new block dynamic template part with frontend js.

 We want to use `shortcodes` in the editor.
 But shortcodes are deprecated.
 We can use /patterns and create a php file which can be inserted in the editor as a Pattern.